Colombia's police chief probed for alleged male prostitution ring

 General Rodolfo Palomino is also being investigated for alleged illicit enrichment and illegally wire tapping journalists’ telephones, a statement from the investigator’s office said.
-Palomino has previously been accused by police officers of propositioning them for sex, which he denies.
+Palomino has previously been accused by police officers of propositioning them for sex.

-Testimony by police Captain Anyelo Palacios and a video were key pieces of evidence for the inquiry, the statement said.

 Palomino denied any involvement on Tuesday.